aleksandar-kastratovic/ecommerce-admin/deploy/README.md

 ```

 #### certbot
-Optionally used to automatically fetch new certificates from [letsencrypt.com](letsencrypt.com).
+Used to enable HTTPS by automatically fetching new certificates from [letsencrypt.com](letsencrypt.com).
 More information on how to use `certbot` application can be found [here](https://certbot.eff.org/instructions?ws=nginx&os=leap).